Social protection has been a growing area of national

 Anne Moulin, Focal Point Quality Assurance Poverty, SDC Bern / March 2016

-In the last decade social protection has become an important component of development policy.
-While SDC supports interventions such as cash transfers in humanitarian settings and private/semi-private (agricultural) insurance schemes, it has done so without particular guidance or reference to an SDC position on social protection.
+In the last decade, social protection has become an important component of development policy.
+While the SDC supports interventions such as cash transfers in humanitarian settings and private/semi-private (agricultural) insurance schemes, it has done so without particular guidance or reference to an SDC position on social protection.